api3dao/old-api3-docs/docs/dev/link-validator.md

 ## Redirects and Monorepo READMEs

+Redirects are written in an array in `redirects.js`.

 Redirects are handled by reading the actual redirects from a copy of the file `redirects` renamed as (`redirects-sync `) that is moved to the `/dist` folder after building the docs.
 This is an automated process that is only noted here to